hello@growthengineering.co.uk

 1. Practise Makes Perfect

 For example, you can use Growth Engineering Authoring Tool to create courses.
-In these, you can include videos that portray real-life work situations.
+These courses could include videos that portray real work situations.
 You can then create a multiple choice quiz which asks learners what they think the best course of action would be.

 2. Challenge Learners